dylanviyar/Google-Analytics-Case-Study/Bellabeat Case Study.md

 4. Spell checking the data
 5. Ensuring the data stays relevant to the business task

-- Here, we are checking the entire table for any possible NULL values that we may have to deal with:
+- Here, we are checking the data tables for any possible NULL values that we may have to deal with:

 ```sql
 SELECT *